Asset grab? Turf war? Tycoon's arrest strikes business climate in Russia

 With a close relationship to the Moscow city government under then mayor Yuri Luzhkov, Sistema grew rapidly.
 It now groups together 15 business sectors ranging from oil to Detsky Mir - "Child World" - a retailer of toys and children's clothes.
 Yevtushenkov became known in the business community at home and abroad for running an efficient, if unwieldy, conglomerate.

-It is a 2009 deal, in which he acquired an almost 80-percent stake in Bashneft, an oil producer in the Russian Ural mountains Republic of Bashkortostan called Bashneft (BANE.MM) for $2.5 billion (£1.5 billion), that has now come under the spotlight.
+It is a 2009 deal, in which he acquired an almost 80-percent stake in Bashneft, an oil producer in the Russian Ural mountains Republic of Bashkortostan called Bashneft for $2.5 billion, that has now come under the spotlight.

 In the shadowy world of Russian regional politics, the deal was seen at the time as having the Kremlin's blessing.
 The long-serving boss of Bashkortostan, Murtaza Rakhmimov, was removed from power a year later.
 Yevtushenkov has said both Putin and Prime Minister Dmitry Medvedev were happy with the deal.